 Lease.
 We have formed a Delaware limited liability company, MPT of Bloomington, LLC, which will own the facility.
-The letter of commitment provides that, at the time we purchase the land, we will ground lease 100% of the land and all improvements to be constructed thereon to Monroe Hospital for the construction period.
-If we purchase the improvements at the end of the construction term, the ground lease will terminate and be replaced by the facility lease which would continue for a term of 15 years with three options to renew for five years each.
-In the case of the ground lease or the facility lease, each of which we refer to as the lease, the letter of commitment provides that the lease will be a net-lease with the tenant responsible for all costs of the facility, including, but not limited to, taxes, utilities, insurance, maintenance and capital improvements.
-The letter of commitment provides that the lease will require the tenant to pay monthly rent in a per annum amount equal to 10.50% multiplied by the purchase price of the land in the case of the ground lease or by the total amount of the funds disbursed under the development agreement in the case of the facility lease.
+The letter of commitment provides that, at the time we purchase the land, we will lease 100% of the land and all improvements to be constructed thereon to Monroe Hospital Operating Company for a 15-year term, with three options to renew for five years each.
+Alternatively, we may loan to Monroe Hospital the amounts necessary for construction of the improvements and, subject to certain conditions, purchase from and lease to Monroe Hospital the improvements upon their completion.
+The letter of commitment provides that the lease will be a net-lease with the tenant responsible for all costs of the facility, including, but not limited to, taxes, utilities, insurance, maintenance and capital improvements.
+The letter of commitment provides that the lease will require the tenant to pay monthly rent or, alternatively, interest, during the construction period in a per annum amount equal to 10.50% multiplied by the total amount of the funds disbursed under the development agreement.
+The letter of commitment provides that the lease will also require the tenant to pay, following the completion of construction of the facility, base rent in an amount equal to 10.50% per annum of the total development costs, which base rent will be payable in monthly installments.
 The letter of commitment also provides that on January 1, 2006, and on each January 1 thereafter, the base rent will be increased by an amount equal to the greater of (A) 2.5% per annum of the prior year's base rent, or (B) the percentage by which the CPI on January 1 shall have increased over the CPI figure in effect on the then just previous January 1.
 The letter of commitment provides that the lease will also require the tenant to carry customary insurance which is adequate to satisfy our underwriting standards, and require the tenant to pay us on the commencement date of the lease an amount equal to \$5,000 to cover the cost of the physical inspections of the facility, which fee will, beginning on January 1, 2006, and continuing on each January 1 thereafter, be increased by 2.5% per annum.
 The letter of commitment provides that the lease will be cross-defaulted with any other lease between us and the tenant or its affiliates.